 U-Pick farm, located at 21104 Binford Rd., Waller, Texas.
 An indoor farmer’s market is also on site where pre-picked produce is available for sale.
 The main crops are thornless blackberries and figs, along with secondary crops including peaches, nectarines and other orchard fruits and vegetables.
 Not all crops are available for U-Pick.

-Opening date for current season: Saturday, May 4, 2019.
+Current season info: Farm was open from May 4, 2019 til August 3, 2019.
+Closed thru the winter, and will re-open late April or early May 2020.
 At first, only blackberries, veggies, and zinnias will be offered for U-Pick, but soon we will have figs and more for picking, including tomatoes, cucumbers, peas, squash, green beans, and whatever else we decide to grow for you to pick.
 Sorry, no U-Pick peaches and nectarines, but we will have tons of pre-picked peaches and nectarines for sale in the market when they ripen.

 Please note: Pickers may not enter market or fields before opening time.
 Pickers must arrive at least 30 minutes before closing time and must be thru picking and checked out by closing time.
 Hours and availability of U-Pick are subject to change without notice.

 Picking boxes: $2.00 each (cash only).
 Each box holds about 10 lbs of berries.
 Berries may only be picked and weighed in our box.
 After box is purchased, we will stamp with the date.
 Box may be re-used on the next visits and we will date-stamp the box each time.